bytecodealliance/wasm-tools-go/README.md

 ## About

 This repository contains code to generate Go bindings for [Component Model](https://component-model.bytecodealliance.org/) interfaces defined in [WIT](https://component-model.bytecodealliance.org/design/wit.html) (WebAssembly Interface Type) files.
-The goal of this project is to accelerate adoption of the Component Model and development of [WASI Preview 2](https://bytecodealliance.org/articles/WASI-0.2) in Go.
+The goal of this project is to accelerate adoption of the Component Model and development of [WASI 0.2+](https://bytecodealliance.org/articles/WASI-0.2) in Go.

 ### Component Model